fortuin83/Throw-way/README.md

 ## Other examples

-THe line above is equivalent to an <h2> element.
-(Note 2 pound symbols - you can have up to six!)
+The line above is equivalent to an <h2> element.</h2> (Note 2 pound symbols - you can have up to six!)

 For your homework: